etiennevanderpoel/ocvpn/README.md

 ## For novice Linux users

 You need to place these scripts somewhere in your $PATH (such as ~/.local/bin).
 Rename (or copy) them to ocvpn, ocpnup, ocvpndown (without the .sh extension).
-Do
+Do the following in a terminal:

 	chmod +x ocvpn
 	chmod +x ocvpnup
 	chmod +x ocvpndown

-or change the permissions via the properties window to make these executable.
+or change the *permissions* via the *File Properties* window to make these executable.

 Edit the ocvpnup script: